 - Futures Contract

-- Futures Contracts are agreements for trading an underlying asset on a future date at a pre-determined price.
+Futures contracts are agreements for trading an underlying asset on a future date at a predetermined price.
 These are standardized contracts traded on an exchange allowing investors to buy and sell them.

 - Daily settlement takes place for both contracts

-- Both contracts are standardized with a margin account applicable
+- Both contracts are standardized with a margin account applicable.

-- The underlying asset governing these contracts is financial products such as Currencies, Commodities, Bonds, Stocks etc.
+- The underlying asset governing these contracts is financial products such as currencies, commodities, bonds, stocks, etc.

-- For securing a futures contract, apart from the commission amount paid no advance payments are considered as compared to an options contract which makes it essential to make a premium payment.
+- For securing a futures contract, apart from the commission amount paid, no advance payments are considered as compared to an options contract, which makes it essential to make a premium payment.
 This is done for the purpose of locking the commitment made by the parties.

 - The execution of the futures contract can only be done on the pre-decided date and as per the conditions which have been mentioned.
 Options contract requires the performance to be done at any time prior to the date of expiry.

-- A futures contract can have no limits amounts of profits/losses to the counterparties whereas options contract have unlimited profits with a cap on the number of losses.
+- A futures contract can have no limits amounts of profits/losses to the counterparties, whereas options contract have unlimited profits with a cap on the number of losses.

 - No factor of time decay is important in futures contract since the contract is definitely going to be executed.
-Whether an option contract will be executed will be much clearer while coming closer to the date of expiry, thus making time value of money an important factor.
-The premium amount paid also considers this factor while calculations.
+Whether the option contractOption ContractAn option contract provides the option holder the right to buy or sell the underlying asset on a specific date at a prespecified price.
+In contrast, the seller or writer of the option has no choice but obligated to deliver or buy the underlying asset if the option is exercised. will be executed will be much clearer while coming closer to the date of expiry, thus making time value of moneyTime Value Of MoneyThe Time Value of Money (TVM) principle states that money received in the present is of higher worth than money received in the future because money received now can be invested and used to generate cash flows to the enterprise in the future in the form of interest or from future investment appreciation and reinvestment. an important factor.
+The premium amount paid also considers this factor during calculations.

-- The fee associated with futures trading is easier to understand since most of the fees remain constant and includes Commissions on the trade, exchange fees and brokerage.
-Other expenses pertaining to margin calls are also involved which also does not change much.
+- The fee associated with futures trading is easier to understand since most of the fees remain constant and include commissions on the trade, exchange fees, and brokerage.
+Other expensesOther ExpensesOther expenses comprise all the non-operating costs incurred for the supporting business operations.
+Such payments like rent, insurance and taxes have no direct connection with the mainstream business activities. pertaining to margin calls are also involved, which also does not change much.

 In options trading, the options are either trading at a premium or a discount offered by the seller of the option.
-These can significantly vary depending on the volatility of the underlying asset and are never fixed.
-Higher premiums are usually tied to more volatile markets and even assets that are priced less expensive can see the premiums rise when the markets head into a period of uncertainty
+These can significantly vary depending on the volatility of the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
+Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
+Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates. and are never fixed.
+Higher premiums are usually tied to more volatile markets, and even assets that are priced less expensive can see the premiums rise when the markets head into a period of uncertainty.

-Futures and Options Comparison Table
+Futures vs. Options Comparison Table

-|Meaning||Agreement binding the counterparties to buy and sell a financial instrument at a predetermined price and a specific date in the future.||A contract allowing the investors the right to buy or sell an instrument at a pre-decided price.
+|Meaning||Agreement binding the counterparties to buy and sell a financial instrument at a predetermined price and a specific date in the future.||A contract is allowing the investors the right to buy or sell an instrument at a pre-decided price.
 It is to be executed on or before the date of expiry.|

-|Level of Risk||High||Restricted to the amount of premium paid.|
+|Level of Risk||High||It is restricted to the amount of premium paid.|

 |Buyer’s Obligation||Full obligation to execute the contract||There is no obligation|

-|Seller’s Obligation||Complete obligation||If the buyer chooses then the seller will have to abide by it.|
+|Seller’s Obligation||Complete obligation||If the buyer chooses, then the seller will have to abide by it.|

-|Payment in Advance||No advance payment to be made except commission||Paid in the form of premium which is a small percentage of the entire amount.|
+|Payment in Advance||No advance payment to be made except commission||It is paid in the form of a premium, which is a small percentage of the entire amount.|

-|Extent of Gain/Loss||No Restriction||Unlimited Profits but limited loss|
+|The extent of Gain/Loss||No Restriction||Unlimited Profits but limited loss|